 Some cancer survivors may find these precautions frustrating.
 They may be eager to donate blood to help others with cancer, just as they were helped by transfusions during their treatment.
 Everyone should remember, though, that the most important goal in blood banking is to ensure the safety of the blood supply and to protect those who get the transfusions.

-Many cancer survivors also want to help others by donating their body organs.
+Many cancer survivors also want to help others by donating their body organs after death.
 For more on this, see our document called Can I Donate My Organs If I’ve Had Cancer?